HarpreetBains94/intro-bot/README.md

 `npm install`

 Next create a .env file in the project root and add your DISCORD_DEV_TOKEN and DISCORD_APP_ID to it.
+See the .env.example file if you run in to any syntax issues.

 Finally add your server(s) details to serverConfigs.example.js and remove the '.example' from the filename.
+Be sure to remove the example server from the config as the data in that config will cause the bot to error out.

 ### Post Setup

-After the install is complete run the bot using:
+After the install and initial setup is complete run the bot using:

 `npm run start`

+For any questions relating to stopping/starting/seeing logs for any bots running in pm2 refer to the [pm2 docs](https://pm2.keymetrics.io/docs/usage/process-management/)